nf-core/rnafusion/docs/usage.md

 The four `fusion-report` files: `cosmic.db`, `fusiongdb.db`, `fusiongdb2.db`, `mitelman.db`
 should then be copied into the HPC `<REFERENCE_PATH>/references/fusion_report_db`.

+#### Note about fusioncatcher references

+The references are only built based on ensembl version 102.
+It is not possible currently to use any other version/source.

 ## Running the pipeline

 ### Samplesheet input